Bill

 AI Summary

-This bill allows hospital staff to store, dispense, and administer cannabis oil to terminally ill patients who have a valid certification for its use, and exempts them from criminal penalties for possessing it.
-It also directs the Department of Health to establish regulations for this process and to convene a work group to discuss the implementation of providing cannabis products within medical care facilities.
-This work group, composed of various healthcare stakeholders, will examine federal guidance and state laws, and by November 1, 2026, will report its findings and propose written guidelines for the safe use of medical cannabis in healthcare settings to legislative committees.
+This bill allows hospital staff to store, dispense, and administer cannabis oil to terminally ill patients who have a valid certification for its use, and it exempts these staff members from criminal penalties for possessing the cannabis oil.
+Additionally, the bill mandates that the Department of Health establish a work group to explore how to provide cannabis products to patients in medical facilities, considering federal regulations and state laws.
+This group will then report its findings and recommendations for the safe use of medical cannabis in healthcare settings to legislative committees by November 1, 2026.

 Committee Categories